National Airlines (1934–1980)

 National Airlines was a trunk carrier, a scheduled airline in the United States that operated from 1934 until it merged with Pan Am in 1980.
 For most of its existence the company was headquartered at Miami International Airport, Florida.
-At its height, National Airlines had a network of "Coast-to-Coast-to-Coast" flights, linking Florida and Gulf Coast destinations such as New Orleans and Houston with cities along the East Coast as far north as Boston as well as with large cities on the West Coast including Los Angeles, San Francisco and Seattle.
-From 1970 to 1978, National, Braniff International Airways, Pan American World Airways (Pan Am) and Trans World Airlines (TWA) were the only U.S. airlines permitted to operate scheduled passenger flights to Europe.
+At its height, National Airlines had a network of "Coast-to-Coast-to-Coast" flights, linking Florida and Gulf Coast destinations such as New Orleans and Houston with cities along the East Coast as far north as Boston as well as with large cities on the West Coast, including Los Angeles, San Francisco, and Seattle.
+From 1970 to 1978, National, Braniff International Airways, Pan American World Airways (Pan Am), and Trans World Airlines (TWA) were the only U.S. airlines permitted to operate scheduled passenger flights to Europe.

 History

 1930s

 George T. Baker and D. K. Franklin created a partnership called National Airlines Taxi System to fly an airmail route from Daytona Beach to St. Petersburg, Florida, pursuant to a contract with the Post Office dated August 2, 1934.
 The route was operated continuously from October 15, 1934.
-On January 6, 1935, Franklin signed over his rights to Baker and on March 1, 1935, Baker took over the contract as a sole proprietor, operating under the name National Airlines System until September 30, 1937.
+On January 6, 1935, Franklin signed over his rights to Baker, and on March 1, 1935, Baker took over the contract as a sole proprietor, operating under the name National Airlines System until September 30, 1937.
 On that day, Baker's rights to the airmail contract and all property used to operate the contract were transferred to National Airlines, Inc., under a contract signed July 12, 1937.
 The new entity, National Airlines, was incorporated in Florida on 8 July 1937.

 National Airlines was founded by George T. Baker (1899–1963) in 1934.
-Its headquarters were in St. Petersburg, Florida and it was based at the city's Albert Whitted Airport.
+Its headquarters were in St. Petersburg, Florida, and it was based at the city's Albert Whitted Airport.
 On October 15 of that year, revenue flights were launched, transporting passengers and mail from St. Petersburg to a few destinations within Florida using a fleet of two Ryan ST monoplanes.
 In 1935, the Stinson Trimotor was introduced with National Airlines, which were soon replaced by the Lockheed Model 10 Electra.
 In 1939, the company headquarters were moved to Jacksonville.
 By the end of the decade, the National Airlines network spanned from Miami to New Orleans, on what it called the Buccaneer Route.

 1940s

-Revenue passenger miles for years ending June 30: